davidbliu/mesos-docker-orchestrator/README.md

  * ports -- port names and what exposed port they map to (mesos will find avaiable ports on host to map these to)
  *

-## Setting up Docker images
+## Guestutils

 To be registered properly in etcd images __must expose ports__ they need to map to host ports (explicit EXPOSE port1 port2... in Dockerfile)
 Images should also __include python-etcd__.
 An example of this is in docker-images/etcd-base

-Images can use the same convenience functions implemented in maestro's guestutils by importing from guestutils.py inside a startup python script
+Images can use the same convenience functions (same method names and signatures) implemented in maestro's guestutils by importing from guestutils.py inside a startup python script
 * get_environment_name
 * get_service_name
 * get_container_name